I want to major in Equine Studies, but I'm unsure what sorts of jobs I'll get with that major.

-Whether you want to go on to veterinary school, become a riding instructor, work as a farm hand or manage a stable, an undergraduate degree will give you a significant advantage by providing specialized training, business skills and a body of theoretical and practical knowledge.
+Whether you want to go on to veterinary school, become a riding instructor, run horse shows, or manage a stable, an undergraduate degree will give you a significant advantage by providing specialized training, business skills, and a body of theoretical and practical knowledge.
 These are invaluable tools for seeking employment or running a business.

 How do I know which option in Equine Studies is right for me?

 Equine Industry & Management combines hands-on, equine-specific classes, such as teaching, training, and stable management, with business-related classes.
 This course of study is best suited for students who see themselves going into a traditional, hands-on job in the equine industry, such as stable management or riding instruction, or for students who are interested in the ever-expanding field of equine business.
 The latter includes competitions and event management, marketing, and farm business management.

-I want to have a career in Vet Tech do I need to get a degree?
+I want to have a career in veterinary technology.
+Do I need to get a degree?

 It depends on the state in which you intend to work.
 Some states require a vet tech degree, while others require that you pass a licensing examination.
 Still, others have no specific requirements.
-It should be noted that a B.S. (or A.A.S.) in Equine Studies is not a vet tech degree.
+Note that a B.S. in Equine Studies is not a vet tech degree.
 UNH does offer a two-year degree in veterinary technology.
 However, graduates in the Equine Science program also work in equine veterinary practices as techs and assistants.

 If I want to be a Pre-Vet student, what should my major be?

 You can major in any field of study at UNH but will want to complete a program of study that encompasses several specific requisite courses.
-Visit our pre-vet page for more information.
-The Equine Science program has been specifically designed to allow students to fulfill the required classes for admission to veterinary school while also completing a degree in equine studies.
+Visit our Pre-Veterinary Program page for more information.
+The Equine Science program was specifically designed to allow students to fulfill the required classes for admission to veterinary school while also completing a degree in equine studies.

 Where can I receive pre-veterinary medicine advising?